jeffpar/pcjs.v1/_posts/2018-04-23-some-fantasy-land-realities.md

 ### PCjs Diagnostic Font Bank Displays

 The next 4 windows are "live" views of the EGA's four font banks.
+Since every font can also be rendered in any of 16 colors, each window shows 16 "slices" of the font in each of the 16 active colors.

-They were helpful when I was working on PCjs programmable font support, and they still provide a nice visual insight into the active fonts and colors used by Fantasy Land and the EGA.
+These windows were helpful when I was working on PCjs programmable font support, and they still provide a nice visual insight into the active fonts and colors used by Fantasy Land and the EGA.

 <div>
   <p>Font Bank 0</p>